rafradek/sigsegv-mvm/README.md

 * Reduce server cpu usage by ~50%
 * Extra player slots
 * Interact with SourceTV spectators
+* Reduce the amount of networked entities and automatically remove disposable entities when the entity limit is met
 * [Hundreds of new attributes](https://sigwiki.potato.tf/index.php/List_of_custom_attributes)
 * [New entity inputs, outputs and keyvalues](https://sigwiki.potato.tf/index.php/Entity_Additions)
 * [A list of all configurable features](https://github.com/rafradek/sigsegv-mvm/blob/master/cfg/sigsegv_convars_no_mvm.cfg)